XuecWu/eMotions/README.md

 ---

+## 🙏 Acknowledgements

+eMotions and its two variants will not be transferred to outside parties without permissions and can be utilized only for academic research purposes.
+In particular, the datasets will not be included as part of any commercial software package or product of any institution.

+---

 ## 📜 Citation

 If you find eMotions useful for your research and applications, please cite using the following BibTeX: